ubergesundheit/brightsky/README.md

 - `docker-compose up -d database` to start a local database.
 It will store its data in a local directory
 - `docker-compose run --rm brightsky migrate` to apply database migrations
-- `docker-compose run --rm brightsky poll --enqueue` to fill up the worker queue
+- ~`docker-compose run --rm brightsky poll --enqueue` to fill up the worker queue~
-- `docker-compose run --rm -d brightsky work` to start workers in background
+- `docker-compose run --rm -d brightsky work` to start workers in background.
+Polling and parsing will be done in parallel.